Everything you ever needed to know about wrestling at your eartips.

 Are the results predetermined at the beginning of the season, or do they work things out as they go?

 For the most part, a season’s main arcs will be determined in advance.
 These are subject to change for a variety of reasons including injury and holiday.
-Only recently, WWE’s World Champion Seth Rollins sustained a serious knee injury during a match, and was unable to wrestle for 6 – 9 months.
+A few years ago, WWE’s World Champion Seth Rollins sustained a serious knee injury during a match, and was unable to wrestle for 6 – 9 months.
 As you can imagine, this threw a giant spanner in WWE’s plans, and they quickly had to come up with an alternative wrestler to take his place.
-These decisions might be made a while in advance, or in the case of last year’s Survivor Series with Irish wrestler Sheamus unexpectedly winning the World belt, an hour before the match itself.
+These decisions might be made a while in advance, or in the case of last year’s Survivor Series with Irish wrestler Sheamus unexpectedly winning the World belt, an hour before the match itself!

 If you’ve read this far, chances are you’ll enjoy a spot of wrestling.
 If you fancy it, why not check out the peak athleticism of my favourite two wrestlers both originally from NXT; Adrian Neville vs Sami Zayn, accompanied by Mozart.